LearnEverything/acktueli/src/pages/docs/TIMING.md

 ### Connection Emotions
 -☶... +☶, that made me unhappy, but i then realized it was the good thing to do.

-### Rising and Falling Emotion
-↑↑↓↑↓☶, this indicates that someone's reaction might change over time

-☶: +☶, @admin, I see that smile!

-admin: \_☶↓↑↑↑↑↓↓↓↓↓↓↓↓_-☶

 ### Weird Sequentiality Rules
 There is a lot of loose expression around sequentiality in Ackueli.